© Suzanne Myers

 “Sure.
 Take that path past the standing stones.
 It’s a short cut to the pub.”

-“Would it be alright if I join you for dinner tonight at about seven?”
+“Would it be alright if I join you for dinner tonight?”
 Katie asked.

 “Of course, that would be lovely.”